hsaygan/Engineering-Labs-Solutions/README.md

 ## Labs Included:
   * Computer Networks Lab
+    Using [OMNeT++](https://www.omnetpp.org/) to simulate Computer Networks.
+The files included are the key files, which can be imported in the project directly.
+Assignment's corresponding questions are also included along with the solution code.

   * Operating Systems Lab

 `Do Note that this isn't a thorough compilation!
 It does not contain the solutions of all the labs, and/or might be buggy!`